 This biscuit shop started in Charleston, but over the past few years, it’s become one the best brunch spots in Virginia Highlands.
 They have seven different types of biscuits, each of which you can turn into a sandwich or cover in gravy.
 Seating is limited, but the biscuits hold up well if you’re getting them to go.
 Just make sure to get an extra for yourself.

 For the days when you want to use brunch as a jumping off point for day drinking, Mezcalitos in Grant Park is where you should start.
-Their huge patio is dog friendly and especially good for groups, and their classic take on huevos rancheros is one of our favorite brunch dishes in the city.
+Their huge patio is dog-friendly and especially good for groups, and their huevos rancheros is one of our favorite brunch dishes in the city.
 They also serve a wide range of margaritas, which will make working from home on Monday sound like an increasingly good idea as the day goes on.

 Bread and Butterfly is about as close as you can get to a French bistro without leaving Inman Park, or really Atlanta for that matter.
 This all-day spot has a big marble bar that’s conveniently located next to all of the pastries, but try to get a spot on the glass-encased patio instead if you can.
 Food-wise, the menu changes throughout the day, but the quiche, omelette, and crepes are what we usually make it out of bed for.